rakutentech/engineering-blog/content/post/altswiftui-travel/index.md

 ## Extended features

-Even though AltSwiftUI has a very similar interface and features compared to SwiftUI, because we needed more features and capabilities than originally offered in order to develop iOS apps, AltSwiftUI introduces extra functionalities.
+AltSwiftUI interface is inspired by SwiftUI, but we needed more features and capabilities than originally offered.
+So we introduced extra functionalities in AltSwiftUI.

 For example, we needed deeper integrations with List and ScrollView interactions, so there are methods like `ScrollView.scrollOffset` and `List.onDragStarted`.
 There are also multiple small additions to some of the views and modifiers, and this list will keep growing in the future.
 To identify these features, you can read the source documentation during development or at https://altswiftui.com.